 - Clotting or inflammation due to infection in pregnancy

 Once a diagnosis of DVT during pregnancy is made, the doctor usually prescribes medications to thin the blood.
-This medication is continued after delivery up to at least six weeks post-partum, as there are chances of block formation even after the birth of the baby.
+This medication is continued after delivery up to at least six weeks post-partum, as there are chances of blood clots even after the birth of the baby.

 Management of DVT during pregnancy is possible with heparin injections.
 Heparin is an anticoagulant that inhibits the clotting of blood.
 Apart from the medication, some lifestyle changes like adopting an active routine, reducing body weight and quitting smoking can also largely prevent the further clotting of blood.

-A special kind of compression stockings can be worn to improve the blood circulation in the leg.
-Apart from that, drinking lot of water and exercising also helps in managing DVT.
+Special kinds of compression stockings can be worn to improve the blood circulation in the legs.
+Apart from that, drinking ample water and exercising also help manage DVT during pregnancy.

 The chances of the symptoms of DVT flaring up is high during travel.
-To reduce the risk while travelling, take precautions like increasing your water intake, ensuring constant movement of the lower body either in the sitting position itself or by walking within the vehicle, and completely avoiding the intake of alcohol.
+To reduce the risk while travelling, take precautions, such as increasing your water intake, ensuring the constant movement of the lower body either in the sitting position itself or by walking within the vehicle, and completely avoiding alcohol intake.